Skip to main content

 Separation of content and design

-Storing data in a media-neutral format is only possible if the newsroom software supports the necessary separation of content and design.
-The so-called Single Source Publishing allows for systematically storing reusable content and adjusting the output format of each asset for the desired publication channel.
+Keeping data media-neutral is only possible if the newsroom software supports the necessary separation of content and design.
+Single source publishing makes it possible to systematically provide reusable content and adapt the feed format of the respective asset for the desired publication channel.

 Seamless integration